You might have seen the professional chess players asking for a draw or offering a draw. But do you know why they offer it?

 A chess game is drawn if a player’s king can’t be checkmated by any series of legal moves.
-Chess players calculate several moves ahead.
-So, whenever they anticipate such positions, they offer a draw.
-Also, they do this if they are tired or to avoid the risk of losing the prize money.
+Whenever chess players anticipate such positions, they offer a draw.
+Also, they might offer a draw if they are tired.

 If you are new to chess then you might think why do chess players draw so much, right?
 This is absolutely fine!

 Even at first, I used to think like that.

 In chess, a player wins by checkmating the opponent’s king.
 Checkmate means when the king has no legal moves left to get out of the threat.
 (If you want you can read about it in my article 7 Checkmate Rules Every Chess Player Should Know)

 Also, in chess, you win if your opponent resigns. (check out my article 5 Reasons Why Chess Players Resign to know more about it)